Columbia County Historical Society

-Founded in 1916, the Columbia County Historical Society and CCHS Museum & Library collects, preserves, interprets, and presents the history, heritage, and culture of Columbia County, New York, and serves residents of all eighteen Columbia County towns and the city of Hudson.
+The Columbia County Historical Society and CCHS Museum & Library (founded in 1916) collects, preserves, interprets, and presents the history, heritage, and culture of Columbia County, New York, and serves residents of all eighteen Columbia County towns and the city of Hudson.

 CCHS collections include important and rare genealogical materials, archives, paintings, photographs, textiles, furniture and decorative arts relating to Columbia County's heritage.

 The Columbia County Historical Society owns and maintains four historic properties including a museum & library at its headquarters located in the village of Kinderhook, New York at the corner of Broad Street and Albany Avenue.
 It also publishes an annual magazine, Columbia County History & Heritage.

 History

 CCHS Museum & Library.
 Headquarters of the Columbia County Historical Society.

 c.1737 Luykas Van Alen House, Kinderhook, New York.
 Collection of the Columbia County Historical Society, acquired in 1964.

 The Columbia County Historical Society was founded in 1916 as a women' social and philanthropic club.
 The historical society first admitted men with a men's auxiliary in 1917 and became fully coed when it incorporated in 1924 as the Columbia County Historical Society, Inc. In 2016, the CCHS celebrated its centennial with publication of its institutional history and exhibition, "100 Years of Collecting".
 The Historical Society generally focuses on New York State and Dutch Colonial history and culture.

 c.1820 James Vanderpoel 'House of History', Kinderhook, New York.
 Collection of the Columbia County Historical Society, acquired in 1924.